Toni Gonzalez

 November 1, 2022

 When you think of confit, does something fancy and expensive come to mind?
-Confit is a technique from France that is all about slow-cooking something in fat and salt until it becomes this delicious, indulgent food.
+Confit is a cooking method from France that is all about slow cooking food in fat and salt until it becomes this delicious, indulgent dish.

-So let’s talk about this absolutely delicious, fall-off-the-bone Chicken Thighs Confit that you need to try out!
+So let’s talk about this absolutely delicious, fall-off-the-bone, extremely juicy Chicken Thighs Confit that you need to try out!
+The best part?
+You probably already have all the ingredients as they are common pantry staples.

 Chicken Thighs Confit Recipe

-This recipe might sound intimidating, but it’s actually super easy!
-With a short ingredient list and little prep work, this is something you can throw together with very little effort.
+The recipe might sound intimidating, but the confit process is actually super easy!
+With a short ingredient list and little prep work, this is something you can throw it together with very little effort and final product is well worth it.

 I did not use white onions in this recipe, but to give it flavor, I added: 1 TB black peppercorns, 6 garlic cloves, and 2 bay leaves during the cooking process.
 I also used garlic in the marinade to give it an extra boost!